coder/coder/docs/admin/healthcheck.md

 > **Note:** This may also be shown if you have
 > [forced websocket connections for DERP](../cli/server.md#--derp-force-websockets).

-**Solution:** ensure that any configured reverse proxy does not strip the `Upgrade: derp` header.
+**Solution:** ensure that any proxies you use allow connection upgrade with the `Upgrade: derp` header.

 ### EDERP02